 Configuring Driving Gauges

 You'll see a lot of options on this screen.
 Go ahead and select any sensors that might be interesting to you; use the handles on the left to arrange them into the order you'd like to see.
-Note that most phones will display about eight gauges without scrolling.
+The number you can see on your screen depends a bit on the size of your phone, but most phones will display about eight gauges without scrolling.